jslater89/shooting-sports-analyst/README-Elo.md

 * **Error compensation**: if checked, the algorithm will consider its estimated error when adjusting a shooter's rating.
 Ratings with low error (i.e., high confidence) will be adjusted more slowly.
   Ratings with high error (low confidence) will be adjusted more quickly.
+* **Rating engine**: choose from three rating engines.
+Elo is the default and best option.
+OpenSkill is a Bayesian rating system similar to Microsoft TrueSkill, which unfortunately seems to converge too slowly for USPSA analysis.
+Points series provides several ways to run a club or regional points series.

+##### Elo settings
 * **K factor**: the K factor to be used by the Elo algorithm, which controls the volatility of ratings, increasing the speed at which they converge to their correct values at the cost of more noise in the ratings.
+* **Probability base**: the base of the exponent in the Elo probability algorithm.
+A probability base of 5 means that a shooter whose rating is better than another rating by the scale factor is probability-base times more likely to finish ahead in score.
 * **Scale factor**: the scale factor used by the Elo algorithm's probability calculator, which controls the output range of the ratings.
 A higher scale factor yields a larger difference in rating units for a given difference in skill.